 The San Diego Museum of Art is a great place to view artwork from around the world.
 The museum has a collection of paintings, sculptures, and other works of art.

 You can also take a tour of the museum or attend one of the many events that the museum hosts.
-The San Diego Museum of Art is located within Balboa Park and is free to visit every day except for Mondays.
+The museum is located in Balboa Park and is free to visit every day except for Mondays.

 On Fridays and Saturdays, the museum stays open until 9:00 pm!
 This means that you can enjoy an afternoon out with your loved ones, followed by dinner at one of San Diego’s many restaurants before heading back for some more art appreciation at the museum.

 You can even make an evening out of it by catching a movie on Saturday or Sunday nights in their outdoor amphitheater.
-If you’re looking for a romantic date night or a family-friendly activity, be sure to add the San Diego Museum of Art to your list.
+If you’re looking for a romantic date night or a family-friendly activity, be sure to add this amazing museum to your list of activities in San Diego.

 See Related: Best Family Hotels in San Francisco, California